Logan-PO/logan/services/frontend/README.md

  if you want to compile and test the frontend simply call the `npm start` command in **services/frontend** and after ~10 seconds you will be provided with the link required the website can be found at in the chat.
 After the first build and compile it is **not** necessary to call `npm start` after every change and all you need to do is refresh the page.

+ ##Accessing the store with react-redux and redux-toolkit
+ first create a slice of the state for your part of the frontend using the `createSlice` function from redux-toolkit